evasimon/web-optimization/README.md

 ### Step 2: Frame Rate Optimization
 > **Scope:** Optimize `views/js/main.js` to make `views/pizza.html` render with a consistent frame-rate at 60fps when scrolling.

-**Changes made on `views/js/main.js` and `views/css/style.css` files:**
+**Changes made on `views/js/main.js` file:**

 - Decreased the number of pizzas from 200 to 20 at page loading/scrolling (see line 545).
 - Used `getElementsByClassName()` _function_ instead of `querySelectorAll()` _function_ (see line 516); a faster way to access the DOM.
 - Fixed the forced synchronous layout (FSL) by removing `document.body.scrollTop / 1250` function from the loop (see line 519) as its value does not depend on the number of elements that have the `mover` class.
-- Added `backface-visibility: hidden` style on the `mover` class, so the backside of the rotated elements are not going to be Painted when scrolling the page.
+- Added `backface-visibility: hidden` on the `mover` class in `views/css/style.css` file, so the backside of the rotated elements are not going to be painted when scrolling the page.

+Now, `views/pizza.html` renders with a consistent frame-rate at 60fps when scrolling.

 <br>